-Contact Member Services or your Service Coordinator if you have any questions.
+Contact Member Services if you have any questions.
 If you get a bill and you do not know what to do about it, we can help.
 You can also call if you want to tell us information about a request for payment you already sent to us.